CPNV-ES/LiveCoding/docs/websocket_protocol.md

 ## Execution lifecycle

 1. The client starts a new connexion with the server.
-2. The server indicates to the client that it is ready to receive data.
+2. Connexion opened, server is ready.
-3. The client transmit to server datas relative to the context of the app.
+3. The client transmit to server datas relative to the context of the app (played game, current language).
 4. The server loads the context for the current execution.
 5. The server indicates to the client that it is ready.
 6. The client send to the server the raw code writtent by the user.